-In May 2011, the FASB issued ASU No. 2011-04, "Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs."
-This update changes certain fair value measurement principles and enhances the disclosure requirements particularly for Level 3 fair value measurements.
+In May 2011, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2011-04, "Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs."
+This update amended, Fair Value Measurements and Disclosures, to converge the fair value measurement guidance in GAAP and International Financial Reporting Standards (IFRSs).
+Some of the amendments clarify the application of existing fair value measurement requirements, while other amendments change a particular principle in Fair Value Measurements and Disclosures.
+In addition, the update requires additional fair value disclosures.
 This update is effective for reporting periods beginning on or after December 15, 2011, with early adoption prohibited, and requires prospective application.
-The Plan is currently evaluating the impact this update will have on the Plan's net assets available for benefits or changes in net assets available for benefits.
+The Plan is currently evaluating the impact this update will have on the Plan's net assets available for benefits or changes in net assets available for benefits and related disclosures.